carbonplan/research/articles/cdr-verification-explainer/methods.md

 ### Normalizing net carbon removal to atmospheric outcomes

 Quantifying net carbon removal requires a standard frame of reference.
 Across our work here we defined net carbon removal specifically as the net mass of CO₂ removed from the atmosphere.
 The alternative framing we considered, but ultimately disfavored, was defining net carbon removal as the net mass of CO₂ moved from the fast carbon cycle to the slow carbon cycle.
-As explained further below, this decision affects the quantification of some pathways, particularly Ocean Biomass Sinking.
+As explained further below, this decision affects the quantification of some pathways, particularly ocean biomass sinking.

 When we burn fossil fuels, we move carbon that was part of the slow carbon cycle (geosphere) into one part of the fast carbon cycle (atmosphere).
 Fossil emissions increase the [total amount of carbon in the atmosphere for millennia](https://www.annualreviews.org/doi/abs/10.1146/annurev.earth.031208.100206), with impacts including long-term warming and ocean acidification.
 Accordingly, some define net carbon removal based on moving carbon in the reverse direction — from the fast carbon cycle back into the slow carbon cycle.